 Under circumstances where a project is deemed of strategic interest to the EU, the EIC Fund will condition its initial support on a blocking minority and may in that case seek to block the sale of the company to investors outside the EU.
 Strategic interest will be decided on a case by case basis but can for example relate to security/defence or key enabling technologies where the EU is aiming for European sovereignty (e.g. artificial intelligence).
 The terms of the investment by the EIC Fund are subject to negotiation between the Fund and the recipient company.
-For more information see the EIC FAQs.

-There are also certain restrictions in the transfer and use of IPR outside of the Union or the involved associated countries, which would have to be respected in such a situation.
+There are also certain restrictions in the transfer and use of IPR outside of the Union or the involved associated countries which would have to be respected in such a situation.